aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/10-ephemeral-container-storage.md

 wood_watch.jpg
 ```

-As you see, our newly created image `divewatch.jpg` does not exist on the second Pod.
-In order to help solve this issue we need a file system that can be shared across multiple Pods if the service needs to scale horizontally while still making updates to the files without re-deploying.
+As we can see, `divewatch.jpg` doesn't exist in the second Pod.
+This demonstrates why we need a shared filesystem that persists across multiple Pods when scaling horizontally, allowing file updates without requiring redeployment.